 Roll the meatballs in the size of large golf balls and place them in the freezer for 20 minutes so they can firm up.
 Meanwhile, add you favorite marinara sauce to a pot big enough for the meatballs and bring to a simmer.
 You can use my red sauce from the Italian meatballs recipe or I like to buy Rao’s marinara from Costco.
 The price is right and that sauce is by far my favorite!

 Pan sear and gently simmer the turkey meatballs in the sauce for 25 minutes and they are ready.
 You can stop there, but I never know when to do that.
 So good ahead and add 1 cup of freshly grated mozzarella cheese over the top of the meatballs.
-Alternatively, you can use any good melting cheese you want such as Dorothy’s Creamery Keep On Dreaming brie style cheese.
-That’s what I used for this blog post.
-The nutty flavor of the brie was divine and the cheese melted so well.
+Alternatively, you can use any good melting cheese you want such as brie style cheese or tallegio.
+Brie cheese is what I used for this blog post, the nutty flavor of the brie was divine and the cheese melted so well.

 Pop the cheese covered turkey meatballs under the broiler for a few minutes until the cheese is melted and bubbly and they are done!